gmrrz/AboutLoom/README.md

 - 👋 Hi, @ezloomdev
-- 👀 I’m interested in tech
+- 👀 I’m interested in making stuff and maintaining it
 - 📫 How to reach me is to email me

 <!---